Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Concurrency.md

 2. Frequency of preemption by scheduler
 3. Number of Physical Processors

-> We must control interleaving through explicit synchronization
+> We must control interleaving through explicit synchronization which is covered in the later chapters